CodeHriday/HackerRank-DS-ALGO/README.md

 # HackerRank-DS-ALGO
 HackerRank Solutions for DS and Algo Problems
-Algo Problem Soultions will have the title as "Algo - 'Problem Name'" DS Problems will have the solutions as "DS - 'Problem Name'"
+Algo Problem are in the ALGO Folder
+DS Problems are in the DS Folder